JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 #### Mechanism A — AUTOPIPELINE call sites (`AUTOPIPELINE._sim_delay_line`, `pypeline.py`)

+`self._latency` is nonzero after a build installs a harvested stage count, and in *any* context for a fixed `AUTOPIPELINE(func, latency=N)`, plain `pypeline_sim.py` runs included (the fixed latency is a functional contract, and every build places exactly N registers).
 When `_sim_active and self._latency > 0`, `AUTOPIPELINE.__call__` stops being an identity
 passthrough and routes through a per-call-site output **delay line** modelling `out(t) = func(in(t − N))`, N = `self._latency`: